Blobmaster2/GED-FinalProject/README.md

 ## Observer

 - IObserver (AudioPlayerS) and Subject (Player and PlayerStats) (you can find the chart below at Audio System)
+- The enemies send a signel to the spawner once they die using an event.
+The spawner listens for this event, instead of constantly checking for the status of the enemies.

 ## State